ViewComponent/view_component/docs/guide/conditional_rendering.md

 ---
 layout: default
-title: Conditional Rendering
+title: Conditional rendering
 parent: Building ViewComponents
 ---

-# Conditional Rendering
+# Conditional rendering

 Components can implement a `#render?` method to be called after initialization to determine if the component should render.